rust-lang/compiler-team/content/minutes/design-meeting/2019-12-20-major-change-process.md

     * Identify mentors or reviewers, if you are working with one
     * There will be some "prototype" to guide people in this
 * What is a "major change"?
-    * something where it would make sense to update rustc-guide
+    * something where it would make sense to update rustc-dev-guide
-    * if rustc-guide doesn't cover this code yet, then you may have to use your imagination about what *ought* to be documented :)
+    * if rustc-dev-guide doesn't cover this code yet, then you may have to use your imagination about what *ought* to be documented :)
 * These issues will be reviewed by compiler team members
     * Compiler team members and contributors can leave concerns and approvals asynchronously (see below)
         * maybe we can make a dedicated Zulip stream where new things get